JetBrains/Qodana/topics/qodana-github-action.md

 ## How to start
 {id="how-to-start-github-action"}

-It's possible to run Qodana with GitHub Actions using [Qodana Scan](https://github.com/marketplace/actions/qodana-scan).
-To start using it, add `.github/workflows/code_scanning.yml` to your repository with the following contents:
+You can run Qodana with GitHub Actions using [Qodana Scan](https://github.com/marketplace/actions/qodana-scan).
+To do it, add `.github/workflows/code_scanning.yml` to your repository with the following contents:

 ```yaml
 name: Qodana